Chapter 12: SFT Data Design and Instruction Systems¶

 "role": "user",

-"content": "[Task] Extract the payment terms from the contract excerpt and output according to the specified schema.\n\n[Schema]\n{\n \"currency\": \"CNY|USD|EUR|null\",\n \"payment_amount\": \"number|null\",\n \"payment_method\": \"string|null\",\n \"payment_due_days\": \"number|null\",\n \"penalty_rate\": \"string|null\"\n}\n\n[Contract excerpt]\nParty B shall pay Party A 30% of the total contract price as a down payment within 15 days after passing acceptance; the balance shall be paid within 30 days after project go-live.
-For overdue payments, liquidated damages shall be charged at a daily rate of 0.05%."
+"content": "【Task】Extract the payment terms from the contract excerpt and output them according to the specified schema.\n\n【Schema】\n{\n \"currency\": \"CNY|USD|EUR|null\",\n \"payment_amount\": \"number|null\",\n \"payment_method\": \"string|null\",\n \"payment_due_days\": \"number|null\",\n \"penalty_rate\": \"string|null\"\n}\n\n【Contract Excerpt】\nParty B shall pay Party A 30% of the total contract price as the first installment within 15 days of acceptance; the remaining balance shall be paid in full within 30 days of project launch.
+Overdue payments shall incur a penalty of 0.05% per day."

 },